ConsciousUniverse/simple-photo-meta/README.md

 ## Download Binaries (Mac and Linux)

 Binaries of the latest version may be downloaded from the [releases page here on GitHub](https://github.com/ConsciousUniverse/simple-photo-meta/releases).
-The MacOS (Apple Silicon) version is available as a .dmg, while the Linux version is available as an AppImage.
+The macOS (Apple Silicon) version is available as a .dmg, while the Linux version is available as an AppImage.

 Note, the .dmg for Mac is not signed, as this is an alpha testing version.
-Therefore, the OS will report the binary is "broken", due to it being blocked by the Gatekeeper.
-You will need to run a command to get it through Gatekeeper; see installation instructions, below.
+Therefore, the OS will report the binary is "broken", due to it being blocked by Gatekeeper.
+You will need to run a command to get it through Gatekeeper; see installation instructions below.

+## What's New in Version 2.0

+Version 2.0 is a complete rewrite of the application architecture:

+- **Web-based UI**: Now uses a browser-based interface powered by FastAPI, replacing the previous Qt/PySide6 GUI
+- **Plain JavaScript**: No JavaScript frameworks - minimal maintenance burden and no npm dependencies
+- **Lightweight backend**: FastAPI instead of heavier frameworks, with raw SQLite queries for simplicity
+- **Native window**: Uses pywebview to provide a native application window (WebKit on macOS, GTK/WebKit on Linux)
+- **System theme support**: UI now respects your OS light/dark theme settings
+- **Same powerful metadata engine**: Still uses the proven Exiv2 C++ bindings for reliable metadata handling

 ## Produced Using AI